Craig Allen says: ‘Meet Soft Cell’

 Soft Cell is vocalist Mark Almond, and instrumentalist David Ball.

-This duo gained worldwide fame with one of New Jersey's Greatest Hits, "Tainted Love/Where Did Our Love Go."
+This duo gained worldwide fame with "Tainted Love/Where Did Our Love Go."

 Soft Cell formed in 1978, when Almond and Ball met at Leeds Polytechnic (in England).